-The Intercollegiate Athletics Program Accounts of Oklahoma State University (the "University Athletics Program") presents its financial statements for fiscal year 2021.
-Fiscal year 2020 is presented for comparative purposes and is unaudited.
+The Intercollegiate Athletics Program Accounts of Oklahoma State University (the "University Athletics Program") presents its financial statements for fiscal year 2022.
+Fiscal years 2021 and 2020 are presented for comparative purposes.
 There are three financial statements presented: the statements of net position; the statements of revenues, expenses, and changes in net position; and the statements of cash flows.
 This discussion and analysis of the University Athletics Program's financial statements provides an overview of its financial activities for the year.